2021 French Open women's singles draw, results - Tennis

-Ash Barty and Iga Swiatek are the French Open favorites, and they are in the same half of the draw, meaning they would meet in the semifinals.
+Defending champion Iga Swiatek is the French Open favorite after the world’s top three players are all out of the draw before the third round, none having lost a completed match.

-Barty, the top seed and 2019 champion, skipped the 2020 tournament to remain in her native Australia during the coronavirus pandemic.
+Ash Barty, the top seed and 2019 champion, retired during her second-round match with a hip injury.

+Simona Halep, the world No. 3, withdrew before the tournament with a calf tear.

-Serena Williams, a three-time French Open champion (last in 2015), is in the opposite half as the No. 7 seed.
-She hasn’t reached the quarterfinals in Paris since returning from childbirth and could get 2020 French Open quarterfinalist Danielle Collins if she reaches the third round.
+Serena Williams, a three-time French Open champion (last in 2015), is in the opposite half of the draw from Swiatek.
+She hasn’t reached the quarterfinals in Paris since returning from childbirth and gets 2020 French Open quarterfinalist Danielle Collins in the third round.

 The top seed in Williams’ quarter is No. 3 Aryna Sabalenka, who beat Williams in the fourth round of the Australian Open in February.

-No. 24 seed Coco Gauff, at 17 the youngest woman to be seeded at a Slam since 2006, could face countrywoman Jennifer Brady, the 13th seed, in the third round.
-Barty is a potential fourth-round opponent.
+No. 24 seed Coco Gauff, at 17 the youngest woman to be seeded at a Slam since 2006, faces countrywoman Jennifer Brady, the 13th seed, in the third round.

 FRENCH OPEN DRAWS: Men | Women | TV Schedule